bastl-instruments/60Knobs/README.md

 Editor checks in place to ensure that min can be from 0 to 126.
 Max from 1 to 127.
 Firmware will not send a value change if the min > max for example.

+Also added the "CC Range (specific Channel)" option to do the same thing but only on the given channel.